 Some best-practice principles include: oversized cargo should be tandem-lifted by a carrier fitted with two cranes to compensate for an off-centre centre of gravity; the cargo should be stowed in the fore and aft direction; the weight should be distributed to avoid undue stress on the ship’s structure; and lashings should be applied to counteract sliding and tipping.

-This guide has been prepared by LIU’s risk engineers as a handy reference for marine project risk management teams.
+This guide has been prepared by Liberty’s risk engineers as a handy reference for marine project risk management teams.
 It provides practical guidance on the loading, stowage and securing of oversized columns and vessels on ocean-going carriers.